mimoduo/mimogear/docs/postcss/utilities.md

 ##Compartment

 The compartment mixin ensures that a container will be horizontally centered and never exceed the maximum width specified.
-The compartment class is available which makes use of the compartment mixin.
+The compartment class, which makes use of the compartment mixin, is available within the sections partial.
 By default, the max-width parameter is the value of the site-boundary specified within configuration.js.

 **Postcss**